 The light of Asia, Gautam Buddha was born in Lumbini of Nepal.
 One of the holiest and biggest temples of Lord Shiva, Pashupatinath, is located in the capital city of Nepal.
 Similarly, we can find so many temples, shrines, monasteries, churches, mosques, and other worshipping places devoted to each religious belief.

 Custom diversity in the culture of Nepal

 The diversity in custom comes directly from the religious traditions since every religion has some things in common yet is different in its way.
 For example, the custom of marriage differs from religion to religion.
 There are traditional marriages that still exist in society but the approaches can vary.
 There are systems of arranged marriages, caste marriage systems, and other such traditional customs.

 Some other customs include taking off shoes before entering a place of worship and fasting for a whole day to worship.
 Hindus don’t eat beef concerning the cow as a Universal Mother.
 Eating with the right hand is considered pure.
 Therefore, there are plenty of examples of the traditional customs prevailing at the root of the Nepalese society.

 We admit that we have stepped into a modernized concept of lifestyle, yet we still follow some of our customs as a way to preserve them.

-Food diversity in culture of Nepal
+Food diversity in the culture of Nepal

-Like different cuisines of food in the world, the variety of foods served by people of different cultures in Nepal are no different than delicacies.
+Like different cuisines of food in the world, the variety of foods served by people of different cultures in Nepal is no different than delicacies.
 You can enjoy these food items across cultural and regional boundaries.
 You will be amazed by how they taste.

 Other Cultural diversity Factors